josuaaah/tp/docs/DeveloperGuide.md

     1. Test case: `mark all a/present`<br>
        Expected: Current view does not change.
 Status message informs user to select a session first.

+### Awarding a student class participation points

+1. Awarding points to a student within a session

+    1. Prerequisites:
+        - Add a session to the session list by running the command `add-session s/First Session dt/23-10-2020 0900`.
+        - Select that session by running the command `goto s/First Session`.

+    1. Test case: `score 1 cp/5`<br>
+       Expected: First student in the student record list of First Session is given a class participation score of 5.0.

+    1. Test case: `score 1 cp/100`<br>
+       Expected: Current view does not change.
+Status message informs user that the input score should be between 0 and 10 inclusive.

+    1. Test case: `score cp/100`<br>
+       Expected: Current view does not change.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `score`<br>
+       Expected: Similar to previous.

+2. Awarding points to a student when no session is selected

+    1. Prerequisites: List all students using the `list-students` command.
+Multiple students in the list.

+    1. Test case: `score 1 cp/5`<br>
+       Expected: Current view does not change.
+Status message informs user to select a session first.

+### Awarding all students class participation points

+1. Awarding points to all students within a session

+    1. Prerequisites:
+        - Add a session to the session list by running the command `add-session s/First Session dt/23-10-2020 0900`.
+        - Select that session by running the command `goto s/First Session`.
+        - Mark all students in the session as present by running the command `mark all a/present`.

+    1. Test case: `score all cp/5`<br>
+       Expected: All students in the student record list whose attendance is Present in the session `First Session` is given a class participation score of 5.0.

+    1. Test case: `score all cp/100`<br>
+       Expected: Current view does not change.
+Status message informs user that the input score should be between 0 and 10 inclusive.

+2. Awarding points to all students when no session is selected

+    1. Prerequisites: List all students using the `list-students` command.
+Multiple students in the list.

+    1. Test case: `score all cp/5`<br>
+       Expected: Current view does not change.
+Status message informs user to select a session first.

 ### Clearing contents of student and session list